ualvesdias/ualvesdias.github.io/_posts/2022-09-03-using-aws-api-gateway-as-a-bypass-for-ip-based-rate-limiting.md

 author: Odysseus
 ---

-# Using AWS API Gateway as a bypass for IP based rate limiting mechanisms

 > This is how you can bypass any IP based rate limiting defenses in your red teaming/pentesting engagements: An AWS Free Tier account and an API Gateway HTTP Proxy

 ## The situation